racheliurui/markdown/Trending/AWS/034_CloudTrail.md

 * to whom (resource)
 * where (region)

 Helps : security , compliance , troubleshooting

 * Persist into S3 as JSON format and using server side encryption.
 * integrate with CloudWatch logs (to generate alarms or to send to Kinesis) and SNS

+For CloudTrail logging for S3 objects,
+  * $0.1 per 100000 data events